Comparison chart contrasting GLP-1 drugs as a temporary fix against microbiome and SCFAs, which rebuild the system for lasting metabolic health

 Boost Synergy GLP-1

-Supports SCFA pathways, GLP-1 physiology, gut microbial balance, and metabolic signalling.
+Supports SCFA pathways, GLP-1 physiology, gut microbial balance, and metabolic signaling.

 Akkermansia Chewable